 First started in 2002, MCSC’s Annual Auction has become our largest fundraiser each year.
 The continued support of this event by the community through the years has greatly increased our ability to follow our mission to serve Seniors in Monroe and beyond.

-Fabulous Finds Thrift Shoppe, started in 2005, is Monroe’s best thrift store!
-Located inside the Senior Center, you kind find all sorts of treasures.
+Fabulous Finds Thrift Shoppe, started in July 2004, is Monroe’s best thrift store!
+Located inside the Senior Center, you will find all sorts of treasures.

 In 2008 MCSC started the Mobility Lifeline Transportation Program, offering door to door bus service for Seniors and disabled adults over 18 in the greater Monroe area.
 This service is a lifeline to Seniors that otherwise have no way of getting to doctor appointments, grocery shopping and social and physical activities.